 The user places a mask over their nose or mouth to seal off any other air sources, preventing them from inhaling oxygen unless they take minimum ventilatory support with each breath.

-Philips CPAP machines effectively manage two primary, chronic diseases: Obstructive Sleep Apnea (OSA) and Chronic Obstructive Pulmonary Disease (COPD).
-Long-term users may suffer from either condition, but most have OSA, which is more commonly referred to as CPAP sleep apnea.
+Philips sleep apnea machines effectively manage two primary, chronic diseases: Obstructive Sleep Apnea (OSA) and Chronic Obstructive Pulmonary Disease (COPD).
+Long-term users may suffer from either condition, but most have OSA, which is more commonly referred to as sleep apnea.

 These machines can also be helpful for acute conditions such as asthma, pneumonia, pulmonary edema due to congestive heart failure, and other problems that cause shortness of breath.

-The Bi-level PAP and Philips CPAP machines may also be used for short periods by individuals suffering from various acute diseases.
+The Philips sleep apnea machines may also be used for short periods by individuals suffering from various acute diseases.
 However, long-term (chronic) users typically suffer from OSA or Chronic obstructive pulmonary disease (Emphysema).

 Why is PE-PUR Foam Dangerous?